Autos key to driving Pacific trade deal over finish line

 A source close to the talks said Ottawa rejected a push by Washington for access equivalent to 10 percent of the domestic dairy market.

-On drugs, TPP countries are divided over a 12-year monopoly sought by the United States and the five years in place in countries such as Australia, for which even a compromise on eight years would add millions to the cost of public health schemes.
+On drugs, TPP countries are divided over a 12-year monopoly sought by the United States and the five years in place in countries like Australia, for whom even a compromise on eight years would add millions to the cost of public health schemes.

-Writing by Krista Hughes; Additional reporting by Kevin Krolicki in Washington, David Ljunggren in Ottawa, Dave Graham and Luis Rojas in Mexico City and Linda Sieg and Kaori Kaneko in Tokyo; Editing by Alan Crosby and Ken Wills
+Writing by Krista Hughes; Additional reporting by Kevin Krolicki Washington, in Ana Isabel Martinez, Dave Graham and Luis Rojas in Mexico City and Linda Sieg and Kaori Kaneko in Tokyo; Editing by Alan Crosby